Home page, questions, and responses

 The Sent Count chart shows the total number of questions that have been sent and the balance between the responses that have been received and the awaiting responses.
 As each response comes in the percentage of Responses goes up and the Awaiting goes down.
 This is also seen in the actual values for the Responses count and Awaiting responses count.

 The Responses Status chart shows the status for each response as it comes in.
-For each response the status may be one of the following:
+For each response the status may be one of the following.

 |